UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 On Meteo-France supercomputers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To understand unexpected crashes during belenos runs, two options are possible:

-For complex bugs, it is highly recommended to use use the ddt debugger from ARM-FORGE.
+To understand unexpected crashes during belenos runs, it is recommended to use use the ddt debugger from ARM-FORGE.

 Install debugger
 """"""""""""""""